Love in the Time of Alert Levels 2 & 3

 We live in a digital age, and chances are you've already tried online sex in some form, whether it's sending some sexy pictures or having a jack-off sesh on Skype.
 If you're missing one of your regular fuckbuddies, why not see if they're up for an online encounter instead - just be mindful of what you post online, and make sure the person on the receiving end has given their clear consent.

 Is the thrill of meeting up with someone new what you're missing?
 Show your butthole to a willing stranger on a site like Manroulette!

 Phone sex - it's back from the 80s!
 Give one of your regulars a call and let them know what you'd do to them if you were in the same room.

 If you're feeling even a little bit unwell, don't kiss anyone - COVID-19 is spread through saliva so kissing has a super high risk of transmission.

 If you're the type to meet up with lots of different people for sex, you need to reduce your numbers during this pandemic - ideally to zero.
-If you do have casual sex at this time, then buddying up with a small group of regular partners (and less than 10 people per hookup), is a less dangerous way to practice social distancing and reduce community transmissions.
-Basically, if they don't live in your house, think twice and check out our top tips on playing safer post-lockdown!
+If you do have casual sex at this time, then buddying up with a small group of regular partners who you can contact trace (and less than 10 people per hookup), is a less dangerous way to practice social distancing and reduce community transmissions.
+Basically, if they don't live in your house, you need to think twice and check out our top tips on playing safer post-lockdown!

 Soap those hands